Grupo Ruptura: Geraldo de Barros (1923–1998)

-Kazmer Fejer (1923-1989)
+Kazmer Fejer (1923–1989)

-Known by several names—Kazmer Faith, Casimiro Fejer and Kazmer Fejer--Kazmer Fajer was born in Hungary in 1923.
-Faith attended the Academy of Fine Arts in Budapest, where he earned a degree in industrial chemistry.
-During his time there, he aided in the foundation of the Budapest Artclub in 1945.
-It was through this club that he encountered Waldemar Cordeiro.
-Although originating in painting and sculpting as separate entities, Faith is most known for his works done under Grupo Ruptura with glass as his primary material.
-Faith's work exemplifies the core beliefs of Grupo Ruptura, seen in his desire for calculated precision and the lack of human influence.
-His education in industrial chemistry proved more than useful in many ways in and out of his artistic career.
-Continuing to prove useful during his time in Paris (1970) where he worked as a chemical engineer in the paint industry.
-He held a patent for a plastic coloring system/method.
+Known by several names—Kazmer Faith, Casimiro Fejer and Kazmer Fejer—Kazmer Fajer was born in Hungary in 1923.
+He attended the Academy of Fine Arts in Budapest, where he earned a degree in industrial chemistry.
+There, he aided in the foundation of the Budapest Artclub in 1945.
+Through this club, he encountered Waldemar Cordeiro.
+Although originating in painting and sculpting as separate entities, Fejer is most known for his works done under Grupo Ruptura with glass as his primary material.
+His work exemplifies the core beliefs of Grupo Ruptura, seen in his desire for calculated precision and the lack of human influence.
+His education in industrial chemistry proved useful in many ways, in and out of his artistic career.
+In Paris in 1970, he worked as a chemical engineer in the paint industry.
+He held a patent for a plastic coloring method.